hugovangalen/RetroUSBJoystick/README.md

 NOTE: All radio communication is *un-encrypted*.
 If you believe that's a problem, use the wired solution, above.

 ### Compilation and installation
 See below for the connections for the NRF24L01 module.
-You need to compile and upload two different sketches to the two boards.
+You will need to compile and upload two different sketches to the two boards.

 For the "server" (the receiving part), ensure that only `REMOTE_SERVER` is defined in `RetroUSBJoystickConfig.h`, and `LOCAL_CLIENT` / `REMOTE_CLIENT` are not.
 Compile and upload the sketch.

+### Encryption
+You need to modify the `REMOTE_ENCRYPTION_KEY` in the file `RetroUSBJoystickConfig.h`.
+It is the key that will be used to encrypt / decrypt the packets.

+If you do not change this value, this may result in the receiver interpreting packets from a secondary remote client within the range of the radio.

 <img align="right" width="240" src="https://raw.githubusercontent.com/hugovangalen/RetroUSBJoystick/master/img/client.png" alt="Remote Client" title="Remote client" />